Consumer Rights Info

 We explain the basics of how consumer rights work practically in the appliance industry

 Consumer rights can be a bit of a nightmare with mixed messages from retailers and manufacturers through to government and the media.
-Often the plethora of other media can serve to confuse and cloud the real issues of what you can reasonably expect when an appliance fails.
+Often the plethora of media and information can serve to confuse and cloud the real issues of what you can reasonably expect when an appliance fails.

-Here's a general overview of the things people all too often think that they are entitled to and an explanation of how it actually works in general terms.
-That said we would stress that we are not a legal advice site and this is largely based on our understanding of how things work in the real world in relation to domestic appliances, each case may differ but this article should offer some general guidelines.
+We would stress however that we are not a legal advice site and this is largely based on our understanding of how things work in the real world in relation to domestic appliances, each case may differ but this article should offer some general guidelines.